-Individuals that need WorkSafe BC approved first aid and CPR certification in Surrey should register with(click here to view available courses in Surrey) Vancouver First Aid.
-This provider offers occupational first aid level 1 (OFA level 1) courses as well as standard, emergency and childcare first aid training in two training centres.
-One training centre is located in Newton and the other in Whalley.
-Topics covered in first aid training include heart attacks, angina, anaphylaxis, stroke, broken bones, wounds, spinal injuries, head injuries, burns, seizures, choking and CPR.
-Registration can be done on-line, by e-mail or telephone.
+Individuals that need WorkSafe BC-approved first aid and CPR certification in Surrey should register with(click here to view available courses in Surrey) Vancouver First Aid.
+This provider offers occupational first aid level 1 (OFA level 1) courses as well as standard, emergency, and childcare first aid training in two training centers.
+One training center is located in Newton and the other in Whalley.
+Topics covered in first aid training include heart attacks, angina, anaphylaxis, stroke, broken bones, wounds, spinal injuries, head injuries, burns, seizures, choking, and CPR.
+Registration can be done online, by e-mail, or by telephone.
 Private emergency first aid and occupational first aid level 1 (WorkSafe BC approved) courses are available almost every day in Surrey with this large and popular provider.

 Vancouver First Aid offers Courses in Surrey multiple times per week.
 To register for a course you may use the following contact information: